-Cell phone use while driving increases crash risk approximately four times when talking and at least eight times when texting.
+Cell phone use while driving increases crash risk up to four times when talking and at least eight times when texting.

-In a driving simulator study, drivers using cell phones had reaction times slower than drivers impaired by alcohol at a .08 blood alcohol concentration, the legal intoxication limit.
+In a driving simulator study, drivers using cell phones had a longer reaction time than drivers impaired by alcohol at a .08 blood alcohol concentration, the legal intoxication limit.